ivoitovych/tt-metal/bug_report_ttnn_untilize_blackhole_corruption.md

 ## Recommendations

-### Immediate Actions

-1. **Implement `program_packer_untilized_destination` for Blackhole**
-   - Uncomment and adapt the code in `cpack_common.h`
-   - Verify register names/offsets for Blackhole architecture
+### Status: BLOCKED - Requires Escalation

+**All reasonable software approaches have been exhausted.** The following have been tried and failed:
-   - Test with both STRIDED and NORMAL modes
+- DST access mode changes (both STRIDED and NORMAL produce identical corruption)

-2. **Align Address Modifier Configuration**
-   - Configure ADDR_MOD_0, ADDR_MOD_1, ADDR_MOD_2 similar to Wormhole
-   - Pay attention to y_src increment values for face transitions

-3. **Review MOP Loop Structure**
-   - Consider switching to Wormhole-style explicit row iteration
-   - May require significant refactoring of the MOP template

-### Escalation Path

-If the above fixes don't resolve the issue:
+- MEGAROW parameter adjustments
+- Address modifier configuration changes
+- Full Wormhole-style port (causes device hang)

+### Required Actions (Escalation)

-1. **File Bug with LLK Team**
+1. **File Bug with Tenstorrent LLK/Hardware Team** (Priority: HIGH)
-   - The tt_llk repository is a git submodule
+   - The `program_packer_untilized_destination` function is completely empty on Blackhole
-   - LLK team has deeper knowledge of packer hardware

-2. **Hardware Team Consultation**
-   - Corruption pattern suggests possible HW bug
-   - May need firmware update or hardware workaround

-3. **Alternative Implementation**
-   - Consider using a different untilize path (e.g., data movement instead of packer)
+   - The Wormhole approach cannot be directly ported without causing device hang
+   - Request documentation on Blackhole-specific packer architecture differences
+   - Request guidance on how untilize should be implemented for Blackhole

+2. **Request Blackhole Packer Documentation**
+   - Need to understand why Blackhole uses a different approach than Wormhole
+   - Need to understand what constraints prevent Wormhole-style port
+   - Need to understand correct L1 destination address setup for Blackhole

+3. **Request Tenstorrent Engineer to Implement Fix**
+   - This requires deep hardware knowledge that is not publicly documented
+   - The fix likely requires understanding of Blackhole-specific packer registers and timing

+### Potential Workarounds (Temporary)

+1. **Use Wormhole hardware if available**
+   - The untilize operation works correctly on Wormhole (N150, N300, etc.)

+2. **Avoid untilize on Blackhole**
+   - Keep data in TILE layout where possible
+   - Use alternative data movement operations if available

+3. **Software emulation** (not recommended for performance)
+   - Implement untilize as explicit data copy operations
-   - May have performance implications
+   - Would have significant performance overhead

 ---